howardgood88/ThreeNotes/README.md

 1. Identify and show the chord know pressing.

 ## Matters needing attention
 1. When identifying chord, non-root notes must be muted!!!.
-For example: chord D need to mute the fifth and sixth strings.
+For example: Chord D needs to mute the fifth and sixth strings, chord C needs to mute the sixth string.

 ## Future Works
 1. Show the component notes of specific chord.
-1. Show the fret of specific note.
+1. Show the frets of specific note.
 1. Show the possible fingering patterns of specific chord.